 A step-change in the assessment of bone fragility occurred with the advent of non-invasive methods for determining BMD, the most prominent of which is DXA[Au: This abbreviation is now defined at first use.]
 40. Historically[Au:OK?
 For clarity], the lumbar spine or proximal femur were sites that were considered, however, since 2013[Au:OK?
 Date context was required here, please check for accuracy.] the femoral neck has been recognised as the reference site for epidemiological studies41.

-DXA provided a homogenized, widely-utilizable method for calculating BMD as a T-score that measures standard deviations from the mean BMD for a 30 year old man or woman[Au:OK?
+DXA provided a homogenized, widely-utilizable method for calculating BMD as a T-score that measures the number of standard deviations from the mean BMD for a 30 year old man or woman[Au:OK?
 I feel like we should introduce the concept of T-scores for our non-specialist readers, as they are a key concept in the article.
 Please check my definition for accuracy.].
 As a result, in 1994 the WHO produced an operational definition of osteoporosis based on a BMD T-score of –2.5 or lower 42.
 This score has since become the diagnostic criterion for osteoporosis [Au: In every global region?].
 A 2006 study[Au:OK?] showed that there is a 1.5–2.5 fold increase in fracture risk per standard deviation decrease in BMD21.
 Thus, BMD is a good[Au:OK?] predictive measure of future fractures.
 By contrast, another measure with equal predictive power is blood pressure as a predictor of future stroke.
 Both measures have more predictive power than serum cholesterol levels have for cardiovascular disease risk 43.
 [Au: I edited this sentence as it could currently be intepreted as BMD being a predictor for future stroke.
 Edit OK?
 Please can you provide a reference for these statements?].

 Although BMD is a good specific predictive measure,[Au:OK?
-I felt the narrative here required a few lead in words, please feel free to edit.] the sensitivity for BMD alone in predicting future fractures is >50%.
+I felt the narrative here required a few lead in words, please feel free to edit.] the sensitivity for BMD alone in predicting future fractures is <50%, and those in an osteopenic range (T-score between -1.0 and -2.5) are still at risk of fracture.
 The Rotterdam study44 demonstrated that 44% of women with non-vertebral fractures over a follow-up of 6.8 years had a BMD T-score between 0 and –2.5[Au:OK?
 Less than –2.5 is slightly confusing.] and 12% had a completely normal BMD.
-Another study from the US showed that only 46% of women who sustained a hip fracture during a 5 year follow-up period had a T-score of ≤-2.5 for BMD [Au: Please clarify when the measurement of BMD was made; at the start of the follow up period, during follow up or after hip fracture?]
+Another study from the US showed that only 46% of women who sustained a hip fracture during a 5 year follow-up period had a T-score of ≤-2.5 for BMD at baseline [Au: Please clarify when the measurement of BMD was made; at the start of the follow up period, during follow up or after hip fracture?]
 45. [Au: It might be nice to include a sentence in this paragraph that mentions osteopenia.]